Harry F. Byrd Jr.: U.S. Senator

 In 1971, he authored the Byrd Amendment to the U.S. Federal Strategic and Critical Materials Stock Piling Act.
 It prohibited the US government from banning the importation of any strategic material from a non-communist country as long as the importation of the same materials from communist countries was also not prohibited.
 While it did not single out any particular country, it had the effect–intended by its sponsors–of creating an exception in the United States embargo of Rhodesia to enable the import of chromite ore from that country.
 Rhodesia, run by a mostly white minority government, was unrecognized internationally and under a United Nations-led trade boycott from 1965 following its Unilateral Declaration of Independence from Britain.
-The same year, he introduction a resolution to restore the citizenship of Confederate general Robert E. Lee.
+The same year, he introduced a resolution to restore the citizenship of Confederate general Robert E. Lee.

 He continued to caucus with the Democrats and was allowed to keep his seniority.
 However, like his father, Byrd had a very conservative voting record and was a strong supporter of federal fiscal discipline, as he had been at the state level.
 In fact, he authored, and Congress passed, a floor amendment stating, "Beginning with fiscal year 1981, the total budget outlays of the Federal Government should not exceed its receipts."
 Consistent with this fiscal policy, Byrd was a minimalist as a producer of legislation, believing less was more.
 Byrd was initially a supporter of the Vietnam War, but in September 1975, he cast the deciding Senate Armed Services Committee vote against the Ford administration's request for emergency appropriations for South Vietnam and Cambodia, effectively ending U.S. support for the war.
 When chairman John C. Stennis, a supporter of the war, asked Byrd if he had intended to vote no, Byrd reportedly affirmed his vote and told Stennis "They have lied to me long enough."